-Working in the tradition of analytic philosophy, Alexander Brown argues in this book that many different forms of political communication (or anti-communication) that often infuriate the public can also be ethically or morally objectionable.
-These forms include question dodging, offering scripted answers, stonewalling, not listening, disseminating propaganda, making false promises, being insincere, making false denials, refusing to take responsibility, never apologising, boasting, and gaslighting.
-Brown bases his argument on host of reasons including those having to do with contempt, deception, interference in autonomy, and violating the right to be heard.
+Working in the tradition of analytic philosophy, Alexander Brown argues that many different forms of political communication (or anti-communication) that often infuriate the public can also be ethically or morally objectionable.
+These forms include question dodging, offering scripted answers, stonewalling, not listening, disseminating propaganda, pandering, being insincere, giving false denials, issuing revisionist interpretations, refusing to take responsibility, never apologising, boasting, and gaslighting.
+Brown invokes a host of normative reasons including those having to do with epistemic arrogance, interference in autonomy, and violating the right to be heard.
 This is not to say that, all things considered, politicians should never engage in dubious political communication.
 Sometimes these are necessary evils.
 Brown argues, however, that further moral inquiry is needed to show why they are evils, and to determine when the use of these rhetorical tactics can be excessive, unreasonable, or out of place.

-- Identifies and conceptualizes forms of dubious political communication
+• Identifies and conceptualises forms of dubious political communication

 Table of Contents

 1.2 What is Political Communication and How is it an Ethical Matter?